The axiom system of classical harmony: Trichotomy of musical keys

+From the 1500s, European music is determined by the major--minor duality.
+The harmonic major key differs by only one scale tone (degree VI) from the major scale and also by only one scale tone (degree III) from the minor one, and therefore the listener automatically tries to perceive it as minor or major.
+This causes an instability of the harmonic major key in the context of European music history, which is however not an intrinsic instability of this key, since it satisfies the same stability conditions as the two other types of key, according to Definition \ref{hangnemke}.

-The \emph{key signature of a harmonic minor or harmonic major key} is the key signature of the major scale which has the degree I scale tone of the minor key as degree VI scale tone.
-These major and minor scales are called \emph{parallel}.
+The \emph{key signature of a harmonic minor or harmonic major key} is the key signature of the major scale which has the degree I scale tone of the minor key as its degree VI scale tone.
+These major and minor scales are called \emph{relative}.